Tai Tzu-ying

-Tai Tzu-ying (戴資穎 (Tai Tzu-ying, Dài Zīyǐng); born 20 June 1994) is a Taiwanese badminton player.
-At the age of 22, she became world No. 1 in the women's singles in December 2016, and she is the women's singles player who has held that title for the longest in BWF history, with 213 weeks (as of 2 May 2022).
-Tai was the women's singles silver medalist in the Tokyo 2020 Olympics and the gold medalist in 2017 Summer Universiade and at the 2018 Asian Games.
-She has won the year-end tournament BWF Superseries/World Tour Finals three times, and the All England Open thrice as of 2020.
-She has also won back-to-back Asian Championships titles.
+Tai Tzu-ying (戴資穎 (Tai Tzu-ying, Dài Zīyǐng); born 20 June 1994) is a Taiwanese retired professional badminton player.
+At the age of 22, she achieved world no.1 ranking in December 2016, and held that position for 214 weeks in different spells, second longest in the BWF women's singles history.
+Tai was the women's singles silver medalist in the Tokyo 2020 Olympics and the 2021 BWF World Championships.
+She was gold medalist in the 2017 Summer Universiade and the 2018 Asian Games.
+She was the champion of BWF Super Series Finals/BWF World Tour Finals a record four times (2014, 2016, 2020, 2023).
+She was thrice the champion of the All England Open (2017, 2018, 2020), and of the Asian Championships (2017, 2018, 2023).

 Career

 Tai's career began when she was in elementary school, as she was influenced by her father who was a firefighter and the director of Kaohsiung city's badminton committee.
-Tai started playing badminton in the fourth or fifth grade of elementary school, and in the sixth grade, she played at the National ranking tournament, won the title in the second division, and earning the right to participate in the first division games.
+Tai started playing badminton in the fourth or fifth grade of elementary school, and in the sixth grade, she played at the National ranking tournament, won the title in the second division, and earned the right to participate in the first division games.
 She was the youngest player to compete in the first division.

 2007–2010: Early international career

-Tai made her debut in an international tournament in 2007 Vietnam International.
+Tai made her debut in an international tournament in 2007 at the Vietnam International.
 In 2009, she won the silver medal at the Asian Junior Championships, losing the final match to Chen Xiaojia in straight games.
-She represented Kaohsiung City in the National Games and went into the quarter-finals.
-Young Tai began to show her potential when she was 15 years old, as she was able to compete at the senior level and become runner-up at the Vietnam Open a Grand Prix tournament.
-In December, Tai competed at the East Asian Games for Chinese Taipei, won a bronze medal in the women's singles and helped the team reach the final, settling for a silver medal.
+She represented Kaohsiung City in the National Games and went on to the quarter-finals.
+Young Tai began to show her potential when she was 15 years old, as she was able to compete at the senior level and become runner-up at the Vietnam Open, a Grand Prix tournament.
+In December, Tai competed at the East Asian Games for Chinese Taipei, won a bronze medal in the women's singles, and helped the team reach the final, settling for a silver medal.

 In 2010, she entered the big stage by competing in the Superseries event in Korea Open.
-In April, she participated at the World Junior Championships in Mexico, but had to retire in the quarter-finals of 9–16 places due to injury.
-In June, she experienced the most memorable thing during her career as a badminton player, when she reached her first Superseries final on her birthday in Singapore Open.
+In April, she participated at the World Junior Championships in Mexico but had to retire in the quarter-finals due to injury.
+In June, she experienced the most memorable thing during her career as a badminton player when she reached her first Superseries final on her birthday in Singapore Open.
 She started in the qualifying draw and went on to reach the final, which she lost to Saina Nehwal in straight games.